fredrik-hjarner/schmupinator/README.md

 ## How to clone, build and run *Schmupinator* locally?

 **Requirements:**
-- Install `git`.
+- Install `git` (optional but recommended).
 - Install `node` (use version 16 if you have problems with another version).

 **Steps**
 1. Create a directory for *Schmupinator*.
 Open the created directory in a terminal.
+2. Download repository.
-2. Clone repository by running `git clone https://github.com/fredrik-hjarner/schmupinator.git .` in terminal.
+   - Alt 1.
+Clone repository by running `git clone https://github.com/fredrik-hjarner/schmupinator.git .` in terminal.
+   - Alt 2.
+If you dont want to use git, then download zip-file [here](https://github.com/fredrik-hjarner/schmupinator/archive/refs/heads/vite-master-safe-always-working-not-broken.zip).
+Extract and open terminal in the exteracted directory.
 3. Run `npm install` in terminal.
 4. Run `npx zip` in terminal.
 5. Run `npm run dev` in terminal.